ohua-dev/stc-lang/README.md

-# STCLang: A library for implicit, monadic dataflow parallelism
+# STCLang: A library for implicit monadic dataflow parallelism

 STCLang is a library that enables stateful, implicit, monadic parallel computation in Haskell.
 The core ideas come from the [ohua](https://ohua-dev.github.io) project.

 We also [published](#publication) the theory and concepts behind this library.

-Currently, the `DD` version does not work with the development setup (GHC 8.2.2) of the project.
-This is due to problems with type resolution.
-It is therefore necessary to change the GHC version if the streams-based version is used in other code!

 ## Publication